Image of human RPA complex bound to ssDNA

 The Department of Pharmaceutical Sciences and Experimental Therapeutics (PSET) in the College of Pharmacy will host a seminar presented by:

-Department of Psychiatry
+Department of Chemistry

 All are welcome to attend.
 No pre-registration required.